(Left Picture: an attempt to draw treble clef)

 "the Greeks said that music and astronomy were two sides of the same coin.

-between observable, permanent, external objects, and music was seen as the study of relationships between invisible, internal, hidden objects.
+Astronomy was seen as the study of relationships between observable, permanent, external objects, and music was seen as the study of relationships between invisible, internal, hidden objects.

-finding the big, invisible moving pieces inside our hearts and souls and helping us figure out the position of things inside us"
+Music has a way of finding the big, invisible moving pieces inside our hearts and souls and helping us figure out the position of things inside us"

 -----------------------------------------------------------------------------------------------------